TATEKI "tech" MATSUDA

 Born in and raised in Tokyo, Japan, Tateki used to play baseball for his life.
 After years of playing baseball, he made a big decision to study sports science in U.S where he can study more advanced sports science than Japan.
 In opposite of his passion and dream of contributing to the Japanese sporting world, he was uncertain of what to do physically after the last season of baseball in high school senior year.
 As studying English and preparing for studying abroad, one of his friends gave him an opportunity to put boxing gloves on his hands and train in kickboxing at a school classroom.
 Without facilities and Martial arts coaches, Tateki just enjoyed training and was completely absorbed in martial arts.
 His youthfulness brought him a challenge of competing All Japan full contact Karate tournament and victories.
 At the same time, he realized precious support by friends and got more motivated to get into martial arts.

-After moved to Massachusetts to further his education, He first earned a bachelor's degree in Sports Movement Science for Coaching from Salem State University in 2009 and then graduated with a master's degree in Applied Nutrition for Fitness from Northeastern University in 2013.
+After moved to Massachusetts to further his education, He first earned a bachelor's degree in Sports Movement Science for Coaching from Salem State University in 2009 and then graduated with a master's degree in 2013.
 Academic accomplishments of that nature require a tremendous amount of focus and discipline, and Tateki continuing to progress his career in MMA at the same time is an exceptional feat.
 He made professional MMA debut in 2008, and after competing primarily in regional promotions across New England.
 In 2014, Tateki made UFC debut in September at UFC FIGHT NIGHT 50

 What “Ultimate” means